hsnice16/PoshUI-Components/README.md

 # PoshUI Components

-### This repo contains the implementation of components of the <a href="https://github.com/hsnice16/PoshUI-Documentation" target="_blank">Posh UI</a> component library.
+### This repo contains the implementation of components of the [Posh UI](https://github.com/hsnice16/PoshUI-Documentation) component library.

 ---